 Holly Davis was the Executive Director of Global Health Connections 2012-2017.
 She started as volunteer several years prior to that and enjoyed seeing the organization grow and change.
 She is passionate about access to quality health care and enjoys the education and international aspect of our organization.
 Holly is also the Director of Medical Staff Services at Saint Joseph Hospital in downtown Denver.
 She received her MBA with a focus on health administration and international health from the University of Colorado at Denver.
 She loves spending time with her two dogs, Einstein and Shakespeare, and enjoys hiking, playing soccer and softball, and rooting for the Colorado Rapids and Rockies.

 Dr. Amy Johnson is an obstetrician/gynecologist.
 She received her MD from the CU Medical School and is now the Chief of Medical Staff at Longmont United Hospital.
 Dr. Johnson is very active in the Longmont community and is an avid outdoor enthusiast.
 She has recently been traveling with her 15 year old daughter for kayaking competitions.
 Her daughter (Teegan) is currently ranked in the top ten whitewater kayakers in the world.
 Amy heard about GHC’s new Maternity Center and reached out to Holly Davis to get involved.

-Kevin Forey just completed his MBA/Health degree at UC Denver and will be starting work toward his MD degree in the CU Medical School in the next couple weeks.
-Kevin is a native of Colorado; recently received a degree in Biophysics from the U. of San Diego; and, has already done clinical outreach work in Haiti, the Philippines and Ecuador.
+Kevin Forey will graduate with his MD-MBA Health Administration from the University of Colorado School of Medicine in May 2018.
+Kevin is a native of Colorado and has participated and led clinical outreach work in Haiti, the Philippines, South Africa, and Kevin.
 Kevin would like his medical career to include community work with disadvantaged and marginalized populations.
-He has been selling photographs from his travels in developing nations and has been instrumental in helping GHC set up an online store for selling paintings.
+His primary career interests are food and nutrition related illnesses, including malnutrition, obesity, and their associated chronic illnesses.
+Kevin has been selling photographs from his travels in developing nations and has been instrumental in helping GHC set up its website.